3D Modeling of Moist Convective Inhibition in Idealized Sub-Neptune Atmospheres: Theoretical Background

 where $\nabla = \frac{d\ln{T_x}}{d\ln{p}}$, ``amb" represents the atmospheric temperature gradient and the ``$^*$ad" represents the temperature gradient defined by the moist adiabat.
 Eqn.~\ref{eq:guillot_criterion} is the Guillot criterion for local stability against condensing compositional convection \citep{guillot_condensation_1995}.

-When the atmospheric tracer is lighter than the background atmosphere so that $\epsilon~<~1$, the mean molecular weight term, $(1- 1/\epsilon)$ will always be negative meaning that the compositional term in Eqn.~\ref{eq:guillot_criterion} (second bracket) is always positive.
+When the atmospheric tracer is lighter than the background atmosphere so that $\epsilon~<~1$, the mean molecular weight term, $(1- 1/\epsilon)$, will always be negative meaning that the compositional term in Eqn.~\ref{eq:guillot_criterion} (second bracket) is always positive.
+Therefore, in the $\epsilon~<~1$ case, convection occurs when $\nabla_{\rm amb} > \nabla^*_{\rm ad}$.

 Conversely, when $\epsilon~>~1$, a compositional gradient can stabilize an unstable atmospheric temperature.
 Consider $\nabla_{\rm amb} > \nabla^*_{\rm ad}$, in the absence of a compositional gradient the ambient temperature profile is unstable and convection will occur.
 However, when accounting for the compositional effects, the compositional gradient can stabilize an unstable atmosphere to infinitesimal displacements and inhibit convection when $q_{v, \rm sat} \geq q_{\rm crit}$ where

 \citep{guillot_condensation_1995}.
-Compositional gradients of condensable tracers in $\rm H_2$-dominated atmospheres can provide a strong stabilizing mean molecular weight gradient that can inhibit convection entirely when $q_{v} \geq q_{\rm crit}$.
+Compositional gradients of condensable tracers in $\rm H_2$-dominated atmospheres can provide a strong stabilizing mean molecular weight gradient that can inhibit convection when $q_{v} \geq q_{\rm crit}$.

-In this work, we use 3D convection-permitting simulations to explore the atmospheric structure when accounting for compositional stabilization in $\rm H_2$-dominated atmospheres. \cite{leconte_condensation-inhibited_2017} suggested that when convection is inhibited, a radiative superadiabatic layer would form between the upper and lower atmosphere which are convective.
-We use 3D simulations to determine if this result is realized and explore condensation as a mechanism to transport heat between stable atmospheric layers.